 - Simplicity ABC

-Accents Et Cetera Gift Baskets returns to King County's Best Workplaces for Waste Prevention and Recycling list for the seventh straight year.
+Accents Et Cetera Gift Baskets returns to King County's Best Workplaces for Waste Prevention and Recycling list for the eighth straight year.
 Located in Sammamish, this gift basket retailer is demonstrating that a commitment to sustainability can really pay off.
 The key factors Accents focuses on when searching for new products or vendors are buying locally-made and recycled content products.
-By buying recycled glass vases instead of new products, and reusing boxes and packaging materials as much as possible, Accents Et Cetera Gift Baskets is finding that recycling and reusing saves money without affecting quality.
-In 2014, more than 10 percent of gifts purchased from Accents used gift boxes made from entirely recycled content, instead of the traditional baskets and cellophane.
+By buying recycled glass vases instead of new products and reusing boxes and packaging materials as much as possible, Accents Et Cetera Gift Baskets has found that recycling and reusing saves money without affecting quality.
+In December 2015, more than one-third of gifts purchased from Accents used boxes made from entirely recycled content, instead of the traditional baskets and cellophane.
 Even the tape has recycled content.

-Eastside Community Aid Thrift Shop joins the Honor Roll in their fifth year as a Best Workplace for Waste Prevention and Recycling.
+Eastside Community Aid Thrift Shop joins the Honor Roll in their sixth year as a Best Workplace for Waste Prevention and Recycling.
 As a thrift shop, they are accustomed to recycling, reusing, and repurposing materials in their daily routine.
 Everything sold at their shop is donated, including clothing, books, tools, and other materials.
 Donations that are unable to be sold are recycled or donated to organizations that can use them.
 Very little is thrown away.
 They recycle all plastic, cardboard, batteries, light bulbs, metals, eyeglasses, cell phones, and hearing aids.
 This year they stopped offering customers plastic bags.
-Eastside Community Aid and Thrift Shop also strives to reduce paper waste in their office and provides training to new employees on waste reduction and green IT practices.
+Eastside Community Aid Thrift Shop also strives to reduce paper waste in their office and provides training to new employees on waste reduction and green IT practices.

 Advice to others: “People should get more use out of their items instead of throwing them in a landfill and buying new.
 If they do buy new, old items should be recycled or donated.
 We have a shared trash and we see a lot of things in the trash that should have been recycled or still have lots of use in them and could have been donated.
 We have even in the past taken things out of the trash that people have thrown away and recycled or sold them at the shop.”

-Simplicity Décor returns as a seven-time Best Workplace for Waste Prevention and Recycling, earning a spot on the Honor Roll once again.
+Simplicity D꤯r returns as an eight-time Best Workplace for Waste Prevention and Recycling, earning a spot on the Honor Roll once again.
 This home furnishing and gift store in downtown Kirkland continues its commitment to waste prevention, and chooses vendors who have similar recycling and green business practices.
-Employees are trained and highly involved in Simplicity Décor’s recycling efforts.
+Employees are trained and highly involved in Simplicity D꤯r’s recycling efforts.
 They reuse packaging materials received from their manufacturers to ship to customers, and recycle the rest at a UPS store nearby.
 They even post on their Facebook page when they have extra boxes or packaging materials, which helps them recycle as well as build goodwill in the community.

 Advice to others: “The initial set-up of the internal policy, as well as follow-up with staff, is important.
 Make sure employees understand why it is so important to follow the policies, for the business and for the individuals.”